As a CMA, I am frequently asked about CMA vs CPA. Not surprisingly, there tends to be quite a bit of confusion over the two accounting designations.

 Simply put, the CMA focuses on business analysis and strategy, and corporate financial management.
 The CPA focuses on taxes, compliance, financial reporting and audit.

-Both exams are designed to test candidates knowledge of each designations core strengths and this could be considered the main difference between CMA and CPA.
+Both exams are designed to test candidates knowledge of each designations core strengths and this could be considered the main difference between CMA vs CPA.

 As far as testing goes, here is what is covered in each Part for both the CMA and CPA exam.